linode/docs/docs/guides/platform/vlan/getting-started-with-vlans/index.md

     See the [Assigning an IPAM Address](#assigning-an-ipam-address) section on this page for more information about IPAM and examples of valid IPAM addresses.

-1. Click on the **Edit Configuration** button towards the bottom of this form to save the changes.
+1. Click on the **Save Changes** button towards the bottom of this form to save the changes.

 1. Once the configuration profile has been updated, select the **Boot** or **Reboot** button next to the edited configuration profile on the following page.
 This will reboot using the edited configuration profile and apply the new VLAN configuration to the Linode.